U.S. Department of Energy - Energy Efficiency and Renewable Energy

 EERE Communication Standards & Guidelines

-Social media are tools and networks that allow individuals, groups, and organizations to create, combine, share, discuss, edit, organize, and collaborate on content.
-Social media websites and tools provide a unique opportunity to connect with people who are interested and engaged in your program's work.
+Social media allows individuals and organizations to create, share, discuss, edit, and collaborate on content.
+Social media provide a unique opportunity to connect with people who are interested in your office's work.

-All questions about social media should be directed toward your team's media team contact.
+All questions about social media should be sent to your office's media team contact.

-Any program may run a blog.
+Any office may run a blog.
 See the blog standards for the requirements and best practices.

-All offices are encouraged to use RSS feeds to help visitors keep up with updates to their content.
+All offices are encouraged to use RSS feeds to help visitors stay informed on updates to their content.
 For guidance, see the RSS Feed page.

-Currently, Twitter is restricted to the DOE level.
-If you have a post for the DOE Twitter Account, please contact your media team contact.
+If you have a post for the DOE Twitter Account, contact your media team contact.

 Offices may post videos on the DOE Vimeo channel.